Ei-Dolon/Jetset_UI/README.md

 ### Technical Details:
-The platform has been up and running since 2021 and has a strong Telegram community, it is a utility token (not a meme coin or a SEC target), it's CEO is entrepreneur or SEC that has strong backing from the Film and Music industryuses a  on the BNB Chain (previously BNB Smart Chain [BSC]).
+The platform has been up and running since 2021 and has a strong Telegram community, it is a utility token (not a meme coin or a SEC target) on the BNB Chain (previously BNB Smart Chain [BSC]).
-The Fungible Token is a BEP-20 token called Jetset (JTS) that has been active since 2021.
+The Fungible Token is a BEP-20 token called [Jetset (JTS)](https://jetsettoken.com) that has been active since 2021.
 The Non-Fungible Token (NFT) is hosted at [Jetset LUX](https://jetsetlux.com).

 BNB Chain - Binance Smart Chain contract v2: 0x405be90996e7f995a08c2fbd8d8822ef5b03466c